jussikinnula/angular-socket-io-chat/README.md

 npm install
 ```

+Note!
+Typings are automatically installed along with the `npm install`.

-### Install typings
+#### Install typings globally (optional)

-You need to install `typings` globally, so that you can install the typings easily (alternative is to use `node_modules/typings/dist/typings.js install`):
+If you wish to add more typings easily you can install `typings` npm package globally with the following command:

 ```
 npm install -g typings